anju2408/duktape/README.md

 For platform specific notes see http://wiki.duktape.org/DevelopmentSetup.html.

-Getting started: other development (Linux only)
+Getting started: other development (Linux only):
 -----------------------------------------------

 Other development stuff, such as building the website and running test cases,